George Floyd protests in Maryland: Bethesda

 On June 1, teens were hanging racial justice posters in Bethesda when they were accosted by a bicyclist, later identified as Anthony Brennan III by the Maryland-National Capital Park Police.
 In footage of the encounter, the man is seen to grapple with a girl over her posters and to use his bicycle as a weapon to ram the person filming the encounter.
 Park Police had requested the help of the public in identifying the unknown assailant.
 The suspect was arrested and charged with three counts of second-degree assault.

 On June 2, students from Walt Whitman High School organized a rally of hundreds through downtown Bethesda to protest the murder of George Floyd.

 Bowie

 On June 6, a vigil was held in honor of George Floyd, Breonna Taylor, and Ahmaud Arbery in Allen Pond Park.
 During prayer, hundreds of protesters marched into the park where they joined the vigil participants in a moment of silence for eight minutes and forty-six seconds.

 Columbia

 On June 2, thousands of protesters peacefully marched from The Mall in Columbia through downtown Columbia in the late afternoon, holding a vigil and reading off the names of victims of police brutality.
 Calvin Ball III, the Executive of Howard County, was among the protesters.

 Frederick

 On June 2, protesters held a peaceful march in downtown Frederick.
-On June 5, a crowd of over 1000 protestors peacefully demonstrated in downtown Frederick and held a march ending at Bakers Park.
-Later in the evening the protestors shut down parts of Route 80 and Route 75.
+On June 5, a crowd of over 1,000 protesters peacefully demonstrated in downtown Frederick and held a march ending at Bakers Park.
+Later in the evening, the protesters shut down parts of Route 80 and Route 75.